pauljosephatay/reactProgressBars/README.md

 Published at https://pauljosephatay.github.io/reactProgressBars/

 This application showcase progress bars which can be updated using the buttons.
-The select a progressbar to update change the value of the the select/dropdown control.
-Changes on the progress bar is animated and when the progress is over 100% the bar's color changes to dark red with a subtle glow effect.
+To select a progressbar to update, change the value of the select/dropdown control.
+Changes on the progress bar is animated and when the progress is over 100%, the bar's color changes to dark red with a subtle glow effect.
 This is also responsive to different sizes.
 Number of progress bars and buttons are dynamic.
 These are fetch from an endpoint in herokuapp.
-This small app demonstrates production development using Git version control.
+This small app demonstrates production quality app with Git version control.

 - This app is built with react redux in ES6 syntax features through TDD methodology.
 - Unit testing is done with jest and enzyme.
 For async functions like in thunk, mockstore and nock is utilized.